whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/examples/klim2019_tdp43kd/README.md

 The reusable workflow should remain independent of this example.

-The Klim dataset is important as a proof of concept, but it should not define the structure o
+The Klim dataset is important as a proof of concept, but it should not define the structure of the core RNA-seq pipeline for future users.